mtsonev/test-repo/README.md

 This is a test repository for the class -- feel free to issue pull requests to this to learn how git works

+Added script "redshift.py", when executed it calculates the astronomical redshift of an object.